ORG4N/computing-group-project/README.md

 - Home: The websites main page, which goes into detail on what EcoBadge is and shows the EcoBadge tiers.
 - About Us page: A page where members of the EcoBadge team are shown with information on EcoBadge's journey and future plans.
 - Login page: The websites login, users/businesses can login or sign up by picking an account type and credentials.
-- Directory page: This is explained in the section below.
+- Directory page: Information about the Directory can be found in the section below.

 ### Directory